paultechguy/NetCore.TImeFIlters/README.md

    + Change Within() method to virtual to allow derived classes to override
    + Update unit test nuget packages
    + Update unit tests
+* 1.x.x (no nuget packages yet)
+   + Add additional Within() to match on a collection of DateTime and return matches
+   + Add additional unit tests for new Within() method